 Mary is told directly, by the archangel Gabriel, what to call her firstborn son (Luke 1:31).
 Joseph is also directly informed, by an angel, what the name of the child should be (Matthew 1:21).
 There is no command for Mary or Joseph to call their miraculously conceived child anything but "Jesus" (Greek Iesous, Strong's #G2424, derived from the Hebrew "Joshua" which means, "Jehovah is salvation").

 Notice again Matthew 1:23 and Isaiah 7:14.
 These verses say "they" shall call the one born "Immanuel."
 It does not say his sole personal name would be this.
-The "they" in these verses refers to one of the most important ways OTHER PEOPLE, throughout history, would refer to the child born of a virgin.
+The "they" in these verses refers to one of the most important ways other people, throughout history, would refer to Jesus.
 The Bible itself contains no less than 125 references used to designate God the Father, Christ or both.

 The word Immanuel tells us a great deal about Jesus.
 His virgin birth more than 2,000 years ago marked one of the greatest miracles EVER.
 "God with us" means just that, that one member of the Godhead willingly divested himself of his glory (John 17:5), riches (2Corinthians 8:9), his perfect pain-free existence (1Peter 2:21 - 24) and so much more to live as a human and offer himself as a sinless sacrifice for us.
-This glorious fact is confirmed by the apostle John, an eyewitness to Christ's entire ministry, who wrote the following.
+This glorious fact is confirmed by the apostle John, an eyewitness to Christ's entire ministry, in John 1:1 - 3 and verse 14.